kalidashodekare14/kalidashodekare14/README.md

 # 💫 About Me :
-Hello, I am Kalidash, working as a Frontend Developer .
-I am skilled in creating modern applications using HTML, CSS, JavaScript, React, Next.js, Tailwind CSS, Node.js, Express.js, and MongoDB.
-I also enjoy working with new technologies.
-I aspire to become a full-stack developer in the next 5 years.
+I am a Frontend Developer skilled in React.js, Next.js, and Tailwind CSS.
+Additionally, I have experience with backend technologies such as Node.js, Express.js, and MongoDB, which enables me to work on MERN Stack Development when needed.
+I build user-friendly and responsive web applications.
+I am continuously learning new technologies and striving to improve my skills.
+I enjoy working in a team environment and aim to become a proficient Full Stack Developer within the next five years